- A2.1.3. Object-oriented programming

 - Two-part contract with IFP Energies Nouvelles accompanying the PhD thesis of Joëlle Ferzly.

-- Two-part contract with ANDRA accompanying the PhD thesis of Ari Rappaport.
+- A new two-part contract with ANDRA accompanying the PhD thesis of Ari Rappaport (starting in January 2021).

 10 Partnerships and cooperations

 10.1 International initiatives

 University College London, Great Britain, Texas A&M University, USA, UPC (Spain), Institute of Mathematics, Czech Academy of Sciences, Charles University, Prague, Ecole Nationale d'Ingénieurs de Tunis

 - Title: Curved H(div), H(curl) elements, and magnetohydrodynamics & Approximation of hyperbolic systems